-The Practice currently runs eight rooms in the metropolitan area, as well as supplying on-site radiology services to Lyell McEwin Hospital, Darwin and Cairns.
+The Practice currently has a significant footprint in the metropolitan area, as well as supplying on-site radiology services to Lyell McEwin Hospital, Port Pirie and Cairns.
 This provides the doctor partnership with broad radiological experience and exposure to all facets of radiology practice.

-The Practice supports education and training, and was instrumental in achieving accreditation for two supervised trainee radiologist positions in Darwin.
+The Practice supports education and training, and supervise an accredited training position at the Lyell McEwin Hospital.
 All radiologists participate in a national industry-led continued professional development program.

 The origins of the group can be traced back to the mid 1930's, when Dr John Mayo began practicing in Shell House, North Terrace, Adelaide.
 The Practice continued a doctor owned venture for many years, later becoming known as Perrett Medical Imaging.
 During that time the Practice remained at the forefront of medical imaging.
 Some notable innovations include:

 - Introduction of the first whole body CT scanner to private practice in Australia